Licence - gambling

-There is a new system of Temporary Use Notices, Occasional Use Notices.
+There is also a system of Temporary Use Notices and Occasional Use Notices.
 These authorise premises that are not licensed generally for gambling purposes to be used for certain types of gambling for limited periods.
-We also issue small society lotteries and provisional statements.
+We also issue provisional statements.

 How do I get a licence for gambling activities?

 Please contact our licensing department on 0303 123 1702 who can provide more information and application forms.

 Gambling Policy - Statement of Principles